AlchemyCMS/alchemy-richmedia-essences/README.md

 # Alchemy CMS Richmedia Essences

-Adds EssenceAudio, EssenceFlash and EssenceVideo essences to your Alchemy CMS powered site.
+Adds EssenceAudio and EssenceVideo essences to your Alchemy CMS powered site.

 This version is compatible with Alchemy version 3.0 and above only.